 William is a happy 8-year-old who loves football, baseball, soccer and basketball, and who is well aware of his “lazy kidney,” as he calls it.

-means the area of the kidney where urine is collected is enlarged or dilated.
-A few months after birth, an imaging study at a local hospital confirmed the condition.
+means that the area of the kidney where urine is collected is enlarged or dilated.
+A few months after birth, an imaging study at a local hospital confirmed the diagnosis.

 William would need a surgery in the near future to treat his UPJ obstruction and reduce the hydronephrosis.

-Donna and her husband knew where they wanted to have Will’s surgery to treat the UPJ obstruction: The Children’s Hospital of Philadelphia (CHOP), with one of the best pediatric urology care team in the nation.
+Donna and Robert knew where they wanted to have Will’s surgery to treat the UPJ obstruction: The Children’s Hospital of Philadelphia (CHOP), with one of the best pediatric urology care team in the nation.

-During the surgery Donna remembers how attentive the staff at CHOP were.
-“They always kept us informed of the progress,” she said.
-She felt confident Will was in good hands.
+During the surgery, Donna remembers how attentive Will’s medical team was.
+“They always kept us informed of the progress,” says Donna, which helped her and Robert feel confident that Will was in good hands.

 Will was discharged within 24 hours after surgery.
-He went back for a follow-up appointment to remove the uretral stent that was placed during surgery, and for an ultrasound to assess the dilation.
-Dr. Casale had treated the obstruction successfully.
-William’s kidney was still dilated after surgery, which is common in 70 percent of patients with UPJ, but there is a good chance the dilation will improve over time.
+He went back to CHOP for a follow-up appointment to remove the uretral stent that was placed during surgery, and for an ultrasound to assess the dilation.
+The obstruction was successfully treated, but William’s kidney was still dilated after surgery, which is common in 70 percent of patients with UPJ.

-In July 2011, pain started suddenly and again William started vomiting; this time, Donna and Robert knew it was a kidney stone.
+In July 2011, pain started suddenly and again William started vomiting.
+This time, Donna and Robert knew what it was — another kidney stone.
 They drove to CHOP’s Emergency Department.

-Prior to arriving, Donna spoke to one of the urologists on call and explained her son’s condition.
+Prior to arriving, Donna spoke to one of the on-call urologists and explained Will’s condition.
 The moment they walked in, a team was ready to take Will.
-The Emergency Department doctor had already reviewed Will's chart and knew his medical history.
+The ED doctor had already reviewed Will's chart and knew his medical history.
 An ultrasound revealed a kidney stone embedded in the ureter.

-At 8 a.m. the following day, Dr. Casale performed a ureteroscopy, a minimally invasive surgery that enables surgeons to operate on very precise areas of the body, and placed a ureteral stent to dilate the ureter to allow the stone to pass.
+At 8 a.m. the following day, Will underwent a ureteroscopy, a minimally invasive surgery that enables surgeons to operate on very precise areas of the body.
 Will spent two nights in the Hospital.
-The staff took excellent care of him and Scamper, his favorite stuffed penguin.
-He was then discharged and medication was prescribed to reduce any discomfort.
-The stone passed within a week after surgery.
+The staff took excellent care of him and his favorite stuffed penguin, Scamper.

-Today, “Will is doing great,” his mom says.
-The family traveled back to CHOP in September for another ultrasound and to review his latest 24-hour urine collection.
-“There were no signs of any kidney stones, the hydronephrosis looked better and the results of the 24-hour urine collection were good,” Donna adds.
+Today, “Will is doing great,” says Donna.
+The family traveled back to CHOP in Sept. for another ultrasound.
+“There were no signs of any kidney stones, the hydronephrosis looked better and the results of the 24-hour urine collection were good,” she adds.

-Will’s older brother, Jake, often accompanies him to his visits to CHOP, where they both enjoy sightseeing after Will meets with his medical team.
+Will’s older brother, Jake, often goes with him to his visits to CHOP, where they both enjoy sightseeing after Will meets with his medical team.

-Will jokes about his kidney, calling it his “lazy kidney,” and if someone mentions the word “kidney,” he will say “I know where that is!”
+Will jokes about his kidney, calling it his “lazy kidney,” and if someone mentions the word “kidney,” he says “I know where that is!”

 Though Will’s kidney stones were not due to his diet, but instead to hydronephrosis caused by a UPJ obstruction, he is not allowed to drink soda.
-But Will doesn’t mind missing out on soda; it’s his favorite drink, chocolate milk, that he really misses.
-Chocolate milk has oxalates which increase the chances of developing kidney stones.
+But Will doesn’t mind missing out on soda; it’s his favorite drink – chocolate milk – that he really misses.
+Chocolate milk has oxalates, which increase the chances of developing kidney stones.
 Will has no other restrictions.
-He enjoys his favorite sports, including baseball, soccer, basketball and had just finished a season of flag football.
+He enjoys his favorite sports, including baseball, soccer, basketball and flag football.

 William will be followed regularly by the Division of Urology at CHOP where a team of doctors is actively engaged in studies on kidney stones disease.

-Donna is very happy with the “wonderful service” her family, and Scamper, receive while at CHOP.
+Donna is very happy with the “wonderful service” her family – and Scamper – receives while at CHOP.